getpelican/pelican-plugins/Readme.rst

 Read More link            Inserts an inline "read more" or "continue" link into the last html element of the object summary

+Read Time                 Calculates the read time based on the number of words and a words per minute count

 Related posts             Adds the ``related_posts`` variable to the article's context

 Render Math               Render mathematics in content via the MathJax Javascript engine